plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 ## Setting up plentyShop LTS in PlentyONE

-Learn how to set up and customise plentyShop LTS on [plentyKnowledge](https://knowledge.plentymarkets.com/en-gb/manual/main/online-store/setting-up-ceres.html).
+Learn how to set up and customise plentyShop LTS in [our manual](https://knowledge.plentymarkets.com/en-gb/manual/main/online-store/setting-up-ceres.html).

 ## Certifying the online store with Trusted Shops